BRUCE L. GARY

 From 1964 to 1972 I used radio telescopes throughout the world to construct radiometric maps of the moon at a variety of wavelengths and lunar phases.
 This work remains unsurpassed in quality and comprehensiveness to this day.
 Analysis of these maps showed that the thermophysical and electrical properties of the uppermost few centimeters of the lunar regolith are very similar over the entire near-side of the moon (with the one exception of greater ilmenite content in Mare Tranquilitatis).
 These results still provide the strongest argument for generalizing Apollo in situ findings.

-the software for controlling the 18-foot radio telescope at Table Mountain
+wrote the software for controlling the 18-foot radio telescope at

-Radio Observatory, performed pointing and antenna property calibrations and
+Table Mountain Radio Observatory, performed pointing and antenna

-and other equipment that was needed for a long-planned monitoring program
+equipment that was needed for a long-planned monitoring program of

-of Venus, and by coincidence this signalled a shift in my interests toward
+Venus, and by coincidence this signaled a shift in my interests

-the use of portable ground-based systems for studying the atmosphere.
+toward the use of portable ground-based systems for studying the

 Ground-Based Atmospheric Science (Boundary Layer)